 My Numbers Don't Add Up!

-Unfortunately, stats can't account for more than 10 countries or posts in any time period, for shifting trends over different time periods, or for the fact that there will be pageviews generated for archive retrievals, label searches, and main page activity, as well as individual posts.
+Unfortunately, stats can't display more than 10 countries or posts in any time period, shifting trends over different time periods, or pageviews generated for archive retrievals, label searches, and main page activity, as well as individual posts.

 The bottom line here is that you should not expect any totals to add up to any definitive figure, such that totals between each category would be expected to balance, like your checkbook.